 Compared to traditional OHLC bar charts, many traders consider candlestick charts more visually appealing and easier to interpret.
 Each candlestick provides an easy-to-decipher picture of price action.
 An analyst can quickly understand the relationship between the opening and closing price as well as the high and low price.

 The graphic above shows how candlesticks are constructed.

 Candlesticks with hollow bodies indicate buying pressure and filled bodies indicate selling pressure.
 Long upper or lower shadows form when the market moves significantly in a particular direction during the day and then reverses before the end of the day.
 As a result, long lower shadows can infer bullishness while long upper shadows can infer a bearish market.

 When the 'Color Prices' option is selected on the Chart Attributes workbench, the Candlestick's outline and body will be colored black or red, depending on the candlestick's opening and closing prices and the previous day's closing price.

 If the closing price is higher than the opening price, the body will be displayed hollow.
 If the closing price is lower than the opening price, the body will be filled red with the following exception; if the closing price is higher than the previous day's closing price, the body will then be filled black.

 The candlestick's shadows and body outline are colored black or red depending on the closing price compared to the previous day's closing price.
 If the closing price is higher than the previous day's, the candlestick's shadows and body outline will be colored black.
-And the candlestick's shadows and body outline will be red if the closing price is lower than the previous day's closing price.
+If the closing price is lower than the previous day's, however, the candlestick's shadows and body outline will be red.

 Market psychology is reflected in each of these candlestick formations in the following ways.